-Card games in Indonesia
+Card and domino games in Indonesia

 Truf is a four-player trick-taking game played with the international 52-card pack.
 It can be played individually, or between two partnerships.
 All the cards are dealt.
 In the individual game, each player bids, using a card from their hand to indicate the number of tricks and proposed trump suit.
 During the play, trumps are played face down and revealed only at the end of the trick.